Ardad2/CircuitInterval/README.md

 Bugs to Fix

-1) The timer doesn't seem to start when you press the start for the first time.
+1) (The timer doesn't seem to start when you press the start for the first time.
 It starts working the second time onward.
-I'm still figuring out why this is happening.
+I'm still figuring out why this is happening.)
+   Kinda fixed, I've found a work around.